| Date of publishing: 23rd

 versus the “Vulcan” empire.
 Talk a little

+about that.
 Dominic Keating: I didn’t follow

 much about the “T’pol” story line